leap-protocol/leap-protocol.github.io/README.md

 # Purpose

-The RoBus protocol is designed to:
+The L3aP protocol is designed to:
 * Provide intuitive protocol configuration
 * Speed up development/debugging on the comms layer

 # Configuration

 The json file has the following root schema:
-* version: the current semver of the RoBus protocol
+* version: the current semver of the L3aP protocol
 * category: a map of start characters used in packets
 * separator: protocol separator character
 * compound: protocol compound character